Pike Place Market: Transportation

 The main arm of the market is located along the eponymous Pike Place, a two-block street that runs northwest for approximately 940 ft between Pike Street and Virginia Street.
-It is open to one-way automobile traffic despite its heavy pedestrian use.
-While the street is closed to automobiles during some events, efforts to create a permanent pedestrian zone have been blocked by market vendors and business owners.
-The closing of the street to vehicular traffic has been described as a "perennial issue" due to Pike Place Market's status as a working market and the need for loading zones.
+From 1907 to 2025 the market was open to one-way automobile traffic despite its heavy pedestrian use.
+While previously the street only closed to automobiles during some events, efforts to create a permanent pedestrian zone have resulted in an extended trial period starting in late April of 2025 despite having been opposed by some market vendors and business owners.
+The closing of the street to vehicular traffic has been described as a "perennial issue" by the PDA due to Pike Place Market's status as a working market and the need for loading zones, which contrasts with overwhelming support from Seattle residents for restricting vehicles.
+The closure to vehicular traffic was originally scheduled from April to August 2025 due to nearby Seattle Public Utilities and Puget Sound Energy projects that resurfaced a section of Pike Place, but has since been extended to spring 2026.
+Market leaders cited positive feedback from customers and vendors, increased foot traffic, increased sales, and the need for more research as justification for the extension.

-The market is located near the Westlake Center transit hub, which is served by Link light rail at Westlake station, the Seattle Center Monorail, and South Lake Union Streetcar.
-An extension of the streetcar, named the Center City Connector, is planned to stop on 1st Avenue adjacent to the market but is on hold due to funding shortfalls.
+The market is located near the Westlake Center transit hub, which is served by a bus mall, Link light rail at Westlake station, the Seattle Center Monorail, and South Lake Union Streetcar.
+An extension of the streetcar, named the Center City Connector, was planned to stop on 1st Avenue adjacent to the market but is on hold due to funding shortfalls.